-Summary: Ashstead Fell is the most north westerly of the hills on the Whinfell Ridge as described by Wainwright in his book Walks on the Howgill Fells and Adjoining Fells.
+Summary: (This page is currently being updated) Ashstead Fell is the most north westerly of the hills on the Whinfell Ridge as described by Wainwright in his book Walks on the Howgill Fells and Adjoining Fells.
 As this ridge lies to the west of the M6 motorway and now within the boundaries of the Lake District National Park it meets my criteria for inclusion in The Lakeland 365.
 The fell is easily accessed from the A6 near Hucks Bridge.
-There are three distinct tops to this fell but AW chose the lowest, and the only one with a cairn as the “summit”.
+There are three distinct tops to this fell but AW chose the lowest, and the only one with a cairn as his “summit”.

 Topographical details: Wainwright’s summit 454m 1490′ at GR: NY55763 03073 marked by a 4′ high pillar shown above.
 The true highest point of the fell lies at GR: NY56260 02728 and a height of 471m 1545ft.